go-fair-us/apireference/README.md

 ### Response alignment

-Like approaches in FHIR, MLCommons Croissant and Google Dataset Search,
+Like approaches in FHIR, MLCommons Croissant and Google Dataset Search, the Blueprint advocates a response that is application/ld+json leveraging the schema.org vocabulary.

+So, existing providers of APIs, to align, would need to:

+1) Provide some endpoint that is RESTful compliant and returns JSON-LD algined with the Blueprint schema.
+Note that we will generate and provide a SHACL shape that can be used to check this programmatically.
+See the section [SHACL Validation for Blueprint Profile](#shacl-validation-for-blueprint-profile).
+2) Export a list of resources to be indexed.
+Either as the result of an API call or via the sitemap approach.
+See the sitemap section of the [Additional Architectural Elements](#additional-architectural-elements) section.

 ## FHIR Interoperability